MILAN: Gulf War

 MILAN was used by both coalition and Iraqi forces during the Persian Gulf War, with a MILAN launcher operated by French forces claiming to have destroyed seven T-55 tanks.
 Iraqi operated MILAN missiles were supplied by the French government during the 1980s and were used by Iraqi forces during both Gulf Wars.

 Iraq

 In 2015, Germany supplied the Peshmerga with 30 MILAN launchers and over 500 missiles.

 Syria

 Syria ordered about 200 launchers and 4,000 missiles in 1977 which were delivered in 1978-1979 and used by the Syrians during the Lebanese Civil War.
 The Syrian army used Milan missiles against Israeli tanks in Lebanon in 1982.
 The missiles were in service during the Syrian Civil War, fielded by the Republican Guard.

+Syrian Milan team in Lebanon, 1982.

+Syrian civil war

-Syrian rebels captured some in depots, as did ISIL.
+Syrian rebels captured some MILANs in weapon depots of government forces, as did ISIL.
 The Kurdish YPG also used Milans supplied by the international coalition.

-Syrian Milan team in Lebanon, 1982.